YUDANE

 Is Yudane’s risk methodology open and checkable?

 Yes.
 The asbestos risk index (DOI 10.5281/zenodo.19625688) covers 1,360 residential districts across 51 municipalities.
 The termite damage model (DOI 10.5281/zenodo.19626972) is calibrated against the MLIT 2013 national survey of roughly 5,300 wooden detached houses.
-Both are open preprints, not yet peer-reviewed, published on Zenodo under CC BY 4.0 together with the source code and the derived datasets, so anyone can re-run the method and check any verdict against it.
+Both are open preprints, not yet peer-reviewed, published on Zenodo under CC BY 4.0 together with the source code and the derived datasets, so anyone can re-run the method and check any number against it.

 What is the difference between a court auction (keibai) and an akiya bank?